dominikbraig/PhyPiDAQ/Anleitung_Lehrer_en.md

 required: GND and + 5V for the power supply and SCL and SDA for the *i2C*
 connection, via which the sensor transmits data to the Pi.
 <a name="messungstarten"></a>
-## 4.3 Start measurement
+## 4.3 Starting the measurement

 Then you can click the button *"StartRun"*.
 A window with the diagram opens and
-you can start the measurement at the bottom left by clicking on *"Run"*.
+you can start the measurement by clicking at the bottom left on *"Run"*.
 Congratulations, you have taken your first measurement with *PhyPiDAQ*!

 *Fig. 34*: Reading out four channels with an analog-digital converter